A comprehensive Study on Phrases and Clauses

 In simple terms, a group of words is known as a phrase.
 It is a part of grammar that helps in making a complete and meaningful sentence.
-There are six types of phrases, noun phrase, infinitive phrase, verb phrase, appositive phrase, prepositional phrase, and participle phrase.
+There are six phrases: noun phrase, infinitive phrase, verb phrase, appositive phrase, prepositional phrase, and participle phrase.
 The below discussion will highlight the definition and examples of these phrases:

 Noun phrase: As the name suggests, the phrase will have a noun with divergent modifiers.
-The white house, the fat boy, a chessboard, the glittering sky, etc. are examples of this phrase.
-In the examples, white house, fat boy, is the noun phrase.
+The white house, the fat boy, a chessboard, the glittering sky, etc., are examples of this phrase.
+White House, fat boy, is the noun phrase in the examples.

 Verb phrase: The phrase will have a verb along with divergent modifiers.
-She was doing some work, he must run right away, these boys are working hard, the professor is scolding the student, are examples of the verb phrase.
-In the examples, was doing, run right away, are working, is the verb phrase.
+She was doing some work; he must run right away, these boys are working hard, and the professor is scolding the student are examples of the verb phrase.
+In the examples, was doing, run right away, and are working is the verb phrase.

 Infinitive phrase: The phrase begins with an infinitive verb along with divergent modifiers.
-I want to learn to dance quickly, he prefers to eat slowly, the man returned to pay homage, are examples of infinitive phrases.
-In the examples, to learn dancing, to eat slowly, to pay homage, is the infinitive phrase.
+I want to learn to dance quickly, he prefers to eat slowly, and the man returned to pay homage; these are examples of infinitive phrases.
+In the examples, to learn dance, to eat slowly, to pay homage is the infinitive phrase.

 Appositive phrase: It is similar to a noun phrase that renames the nouns present in a sentence.
 Tennis player Rodger Federer won many grand slams in his career, the journal Management of Science was first published in 1960, television series Friends is the best online comedy series to watch for, are examples of appositive phrases.
 In the examples, Roger Federer, Management of Science, Friends, is the appositive phrase.

-Participle phrase: The participle phrase will start with a participle in present or past form along with the modifiers.
-If the participle is in a past form then the phrase will end with a word having ed, and if it is in the present form then the phrase will end with a word having ing.
-Crying, she called her injured mother, removing his shoes, Jen went into the river, the boy wearing a yellow t-shirt is my cousin, are the examples of participle phrase.
-In the examples, crying, removing, wearing, is the participle phrase.
+Participle phrase: The participle phrase will start with a participle in present or past form, along with the modifiers.
+If the participle is in a past form, then the phrase will end with a word having ed, and if it is in the present form, then the phrase will end with a word having ing.
+Crying, she called her injured mother, removing his shoes, Jen went into the river, and the boy wearing a yellow t-shirt is my cousin are examples of participle phrases.
+In the examples, crying, removing, and wearing is the participle phrase.

-Prepositional phrase: The phrase comprises a preposition along with a noun and other modifiers.
-There are two cats on the street, she was coming from the left, Roy was sitting beside me, which are examples of the prepositional phrase.
-In the examples, on, from, beside, is the prepositional phrase.
+Prepositional phrase: The phrase comprises a preposition, a noun, and other modifiers.
+There are two cats on the street; she was coming from the left, and Roy was sitting beside me, which are examples of the prepositional phrase.
+In the examples, the prepositional phrase is on, from, and besides.